simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 [**Eye Spy**](https://github.com/simeononsecurity/eye-spy) is a passive surveillance detection tool that exploits exactly this fact.
 Running on the M5Stack Atom Lite - an ESP32-PICO-D4 development board roughly the size of a sugar cube - Eye Spy continuously monitors the BLE and WiFi spectrums for the electronic signatures of recording devices, surveillance cameras, ALPR (automatic license plate reader) systems, drones, and personal trackers.
 When it finds something, its RGB LED changes color.

-It does not connect to anything.
-It does not transmit.
+It doesn't connect to anything.
+It doesn't transmit.
 It watches, scores, and lights up.

 This article is a complete technical reference: what Eye Spy detects, how the confidence-score system works, the engineering behind each detection engine, how to build and flash it, and what its practical limitations are.